How do you know if your 1Life debit order has bounced?

 Pay with your debit or credit card

-Details on how to do this will also be included be in the SMS, email and letter.
+Details on how to do this will also be included in the SMS, email and letter.

 Not all banks notify us of a change in banking details.
 If your details have changed or you have moved to a new bank, you should inform us of the changes.
-You can call our client services team on 0860 10 51 94 or change your details on our policyholder USSD string by dialling *120# and following the prompts.
+You can call our client services team on 0860 10 51 94 or change your details on our online policyholder portal.

 We know how important your 1Life policy is to you and your family.
-If you are in difficulty and don’t have enough in your bank account to cover the premium, talk to us about making alternative arrangements such as debiting at a later date.
-Debit orders are usually submitted to banks the day before they are due, so you will need to give us at least 24 hours’ notice to stop the debit order and prevent an unpaid returned premium.
+If you are in difficulty and don’t have enough in your bank account to cover the premium, talk to us about making alternative arrangements, such as debiting at a later date.
+Debit orders are usually submitted to banks a few days before they are due, so you will need to give us at least three working days’ notice to make alternative arrangements and prevent a debit order from being bounced.

 Posted January 14, 2019